Gabriel Druillettes: Life

 In 1651 Druillettes was part of a second embassy on behalf of the governor of Quebec.
 Druillettes's party arrived in New Haven, Connecticut in early September to meet with Commissioners of the United Colonies of New England.
 While the negotiations did not result in a formal treaty, they did establish relatively friendly relations between the French and the English Puritans.

 After he laboured among the Montagnais Indians, and at Sillery and Three Rivers.
 In 1658 he embarked with Father Garreau on an Indian flotilla to go to the Ottawas near Lake Superior; but the party was attacked near Montreal, Garreau was slain, and the expedition seems to have been abandoned.

 In 1661 Druillettes joined Father Claude Dablon on an expedition overland to Hudson Bay, the purpose of which was to establish missions among the First Nations people in that region and perhaps to discover an outlet through Hudson Bay to China.
 They paddled up the Saguenay, reached Lake St. John and continued their course up a tributary, which they called the River of the Blessed Sacrament, finally coming to Kekouba, which was 29 days from Tadoussac.
 As the Indians refused to go any farther north and the country offered no prospect of a mission the travelers returned to Quebec.
 The expedition was unsuccessful and is only chronicled as another abortive attempt to find the famous Northwest Passage.

 In 1670 Druillettes was at Sault Sainte Marie and was one of those who participated with Claude-Jean Allouez and Jacques Marquette in the famous "taking possession" of the country by Simon-François Daumont de Saint-Lusson in May 1671.
 Druillettes laboured chiefly among the Mississaugas, besides attending to other dependent missions towards Green Bay.

 Druillettes was regarded as a man of great sanctity, and miracles were attributed to him.
-He was remarkable for his knowledge of the indigenous languages, and Marquette, before going West, was sent to study Algonquin under his direction at Three Rivers.
+He was remarkable for his knowledge of the indigenous languages.
+Joseph Marquette, before going west, was sent to study Algonquin under Druillettes's direction at Three Rivers.
 His work among the First Nations peoples extended over a period of thirty-eight years.

 Druillettes died at Quebec on 8 April 1681.